willemw12/get_iplayer_downloader/README.md

 get\_iplayer\_downloader is a download utility for the BBC get\_iplayer program.

+It is a small utility program for me to try and find out the capabilities of standard Python and GTK+ 3.
+This is after I tried creating a version of the downloader with zenity in bash, which was far too slow.

 This program is a graphical version of the command `get_iplayer --tree`, followed by `get_iplayer --pid` or `get_iplayer --info`.
 It displays programmes in a large tree view with two main columns: serie title, episode title plus episode description.

-It is a small utility program for me to try and find out the capabilities of standard Python and GTK+ 3.
-This is after I tried creating a version of the downloader with zenity in bash, which was far too slow.

 This program works best with a screen resolution of 1024x768 or higher.

-You can continue using the program, while get\_iplayer is downloading in the background.
+You can predefine category search filters and you can continue using the program, while get\_iplayer is downloading in the background.
 I let the downloads run in one or more terminal windows, so I can see when a download hangs or fails.
-Note: get\_iplayer has a fixed download list size (info\_limit = 40).
+Note that get\_iplayer has a fixed download list size (info\_limit = 40).

 Some screenshots: